Written byRyone Visscher

 - 3. Bonus tips for using the USB flash drive

-Normally when you plug a USB flash drive into your Mac you will see the connected USB storage device on Mac's desktop or in Finder and then access files on it.
+Normally when you plug a USB flash drive into your Mac you will see the connected USB storage devices on your Mac's desktop or in Finder and then access files on it.

 However, if you have noticed that your USB drive is not even showing up on your Apple computer it can be a major headache.
 A few Mac models have reported having this problem after upgrading to macOS 12 Monterey.
 How can we make your Mac detect the USB drive and then easily locate it in Finder or on the desktop?